-Stock your pantry with some of my favorite essentials for restaurant-quality Chinese cooking!
+Stock your pantry with some of my favorite essentials for restaurant-quality, Chinese-inspired cooking!
 From the different types of soy sauce to rice wine, black vinegar, oils, and more, you’ll be able to navigate the market and learn what makes each of these ingredients distinctive with this guide.

 Perhaps the most well-known Asian condiment, soy sauce is brewed from fermented soy beans, salt, water, and in most traditions, wheat.
 It has a salty, umami flavor and can add both flavor and color to recipes.